Space Alien Pilot Buried Here

 Newspaper accounts at the time reported that the alien craft hit a windmill and was torn to pieces, along with its occupant.
 A 1986 movie, Aurora Encounter, recreates the tale.

 Everyone agrees that the tombstone, if there ever was one, is gone now, and so there's nothing to see here except the plaque (Though there's a consolation grave marker, if you can find it, for "Loreta The World's Talking Bird").
-2012: a new ad hoc "tombstone" with a UFO scratched into it was reported.
+In 2010 an ad hoc "tombstone" with a UFO scratched into it mysteriously appeared in the cemetery, but it vanished just as mysteriously in 2012.

 The Historical Marker's full text: